sian504/the-big-feed/README.md

 All of these warnings were corrected by prefixing my code with the comments: /*jshint esversion: 6*/ and /*global jQuery*/

 Due to time constraints and a lack of experience, I was unable to effectively unit test my JavaScript.
-My workaround to this was using Chrome Dev Tools to trial and error.
+My workaround to this was using Chrome Dev Tools.

 I started all my Javascript files with a process in mind: